2023: Kano rallies behind Akpabio - New Telegraph

-Prominent Northern politicians, academicians and opinion leaders stormed Kano on Sunday to drum up support for the Minister of Niger Delta Affairs, Godswill Akpabio, ahead of 2023 general elections.
+Prominent Northern politicians, academicians and opinion leaders stormed Kano yesterday to drum up support for the Minister of Niger Delta Affairs, Godswill Akpabio, ahead of the 2023 general elections.

 Although the group, Senator Godswill Akpabio for Common Good (SGACG) that hosted the event, tried to convince the audience that the event was not about 2023, few who spoke to our correspondent after the event believed him but many insisted it was like the icing on the cake, regarding the possibility of drafting the minister into the 2023 presidential race.